 In most cases, if you link to a work available online you will not need to ask for permission.

-In the Library databases, most materials include a permalink or persistent link that you can use in Blackboard or your course syllabus.
+In the Library databases, most materials include a permalink or persistent link that you can use in Moodle or your course syllabus.
+You can link to articles, ebooks, ebook chapters, and streaming video.

 ...is a limitation on the exclusive rights of the copyright holder.
 Detailed in Section 107 of U.S. Copyright Law, fair use encourages the use of a copyrighted work without seeking permission from the copyright holder for the purposes of criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research.
 Four factors must be weighed for each instance in which a copyrighted work may be used.
 The four factors include the following: